Illumina/paragraph/README.md

     - Must have a key in INFO field for insertion sequence (without padding base).
 The default key is SEQ.
     - For blockwise swap, we strongly recommend using indel-style representation, other than symbolic alleles.
 - `<DUP>` for duplication
-    - Must have END key in INFO field.
-Paragraph assumes the sequence between POS and END being duplicated for one more time in the alternative allele.
+    - Must have END key in INFO field. paraGRAPH assumes the sequence between POS and END being duplicated for one more time in the alternative allele.
 - `<INV>` for inversion
-    - Must have END key in INFO field.
-Paragraph assumes the sequence between POS and END being reverse-complemented in the alternative allele.
+    - Must have END key in INFO field. paraGRAPH assumes the sequence between POS and END being reverse-complemented in the alternative allele.

 ### Sample Manifest
 Must be tab-deliemited.